-- Under BEGAAP, the technical provisions are calculated as the number of units multiplied with the unit price at the moment of the calculation. - Under Solvency II, the BEGAAP reserves which represent the current market value of the fund is reduced/augmented by the future profits/losses arising from expense profits.
+- Under BEGAAP, the technical provisions are calculated as the number of units multiplied with the unit price at the moment of the calculation. - Under Solvency II, the amount of the BEGAAP reserves which represent the current market value of the fund is reduced/augmented by the future profits/losses arising from expense profits.